Core Mechanism

 A synthon has a lifecycle just like an individual:

-• Formation — Trust between members becomes dense and mutual.
+• Formation — Trust between members becomes dense and mutual (roughly: most pairs above 0.5 trust, sustained over multiple interaction cycles).
 Their MRH horizons overlap.
 Energy flows balance.
+There's no hard threshold — synthons emerge gradually, like a friendship group that becomes a team.

 • Health — The group maintains witness diversity, balanced ATP distribution, and high internal trust coherence.